Touch in the Wild

 Tasks Requiring In-Hand State Information

-(1) Transparent Tube Collection.
+(1) Test Tube Collection.
 The robot must pick up a test tube from a box, reorient it in-hand using the test tube rack, and precisely insert it into the test tube rack.

 (2) Pencil Insertion.
 The robot needs to insert a pencil into a sharpener.
-Since the pencil is initially grasped upright and vertically, the robot must first reorient it carefully before performing a precise insertion.
+Because the pencil is initially grasped with a tilt, the robot must first reorient it so that it is parallel to the gripper before making the precise insertion.

 Tasks Requiring Fine-Grained Force Information

 (3) Fluid Transfer.
-The robot uses a pipette to transfer water between containers.
+The robot uses a pipette to transfer fluid between containers.
 It must grasp the pipette firmly, apply just enough pressure to extract liquid without dropping it.
-Then the robot need to move to the top of other container and gently squeeze to release the water into it.
+Then the robot needs to move to the top of the other container and gently squeeze to release the fluid into it.

 (4) Whiteboard Erasing.
 The robot uses a soft eraser to remove two strokes of text from the whiteboard.
 It must apply the right amount of pressure to erase the marker ink without exceeding force limits that could damage the system.
 The task requires consistent and controlled force application throughout.